Levellers Overview: Essential Guide to Types, Uses, Benefits, and Industrial Applications

 Practical Insights and Tips

-• Consider automation features for large-scale operations
+• Use automation features for large-scale operations

-• Use anti-slip surfaces in high-traffic areas
+• Install anti-slip surfaces in high-traffic zones

 • Align levellers with warehouse design and workflow